Solmeye/ClienThings/README.md

 Allows you to use a firework rocket without delay when flying in elytra

-> Cooldowns
+> Minecarts

-Removes server-imposed cooldowns that are late (on enderpearls, chorus fruit, etc.)
+Allows minecarts to be spawned without delay (if experimental setting is enabled you can ride it without delay)

 > Entity pose

 Removes server-imposed poses (flying, sneaking...)

-> Minecarts
+> Swap

-Allows minecarts to be spawned without delay (if experimental setting is enabled you can ride it without delay)
+Predicts the swap of items between the main and secondary hand (only works if experimental setting is enabled)

 > Weapons

+Throw the tridents without delay
+Finish loading the crossbow without delay

+> Wind Charge

 Predicts weapon behavior (crossbow & trident)

-> Swap

-Predicts the swap of items between the main and secondary hand (only works if experimental setting is enabled)
+Launches wind-charges without delay and makes them destroy themselves at maximum height + 30 (as in vanilla)

 </details>